 5. The Arkaba Walk, South Australia

-Here comes the next hike on your way.
+Here comes the next trail for hiking in Australia on your way.
 Go for the Arkaba Walk with a guided four day trip.
 Explore the traverses of the trail in the ancient lands of South Australia, amidst the iconic Flinders Ranges.
 This unique part of the country is best explored through the trails of the Arkaba Walk.
 Once you go for it you can expect to see some of the iconic Australian wildlife including kangaroos, wallaroos and emus.
 Behold the rich scenery of the trail.

 Tip: Notice the 600 years of geological history that the terrain reflects.
 The locale is harsh yet it is undoubtedly beautiful.
 You can also think of camping under the starry nights.